Alexander Bourque

-A Conversation with Alexander
+A Conversation with Alex

 What is an important life lesson you’ve learned?

-Until undertaking graduate courses at A&M-Commerce, I prided myself on my excellent memory and ability to remember facts and know the answers, which I could then regurgitate in class.
+Until undertaking graduate courses at East Texas A&M, I prided myself on my excellent memory and ability to remember facts and know the answers, which I could then regurgitate in class.
 But in grad school, my professors modeled to me that more important than just remember or knowing an answer is having an understanding of how to find, test, revise, and grow my understanding organically.
 Knowing an answer will serve only a handful of situations, but knowing the steps to broaden your understanding or ability can be applied to many aspects of life both within and beyond the classroom.

 What do you like to do when you’re not working?

 Quilting, genealogy research, and creating thought-provoking and informative TikToks on neurodivergence.
-Since Fall of 2021, I’ve been making TikToks about my late-diagnosed ADHD and Autism Spectrum journey and recently had a video reach over 2.7 million views!
+Since Fall of 2021, I’ve been making TikToks about my late-diagnosed ADHD and Autism Spectrum journey and recently had a video reach over 2.8 million views!
 I’m very proud of that!

 Who has been a role model for you and why?

-Outside of my family, my high school theater teacher has been one of my most influential role models who taught me two major lessons that continue to impact my worldview today: 1) Don’t make a mess that someone else will have to clean up.
+Outside of my family, my high school theater teacher, Mr. Smith, has been one of my most influential role models who taught me two major lessons that continue to impact my worldview today: 1) Don’t make a mess that someone else will have to clean up.
 And 2) If you see that a job needs to be done, don’t wait around to be asked to do it.
 Just take care of business and lend a hand.

 Education

-- B.A.
-English, Minor in Gender Studies, Texas A&M University-Commerce, 2018
+• B.A.
+English, Minor in Gender Studies, Texas A&M University-Commerce (now East Texas A&M University), 2018

 Research Interests